|

 Birnberg, J. and J. Shields.
 1989.
 Three decades of behavioral accounting research: A search for order.
 Behavioral Research in Accounting (1): 23-74.

 Birnberg, J. G. 1972.
 Discussion of the relationship between managers' budget-oriented behavior and selected attitude, position, size, and performance measures.
 Journal of Accounting Research (Empirical Research in Accounting: Selected Studies): 210-214.
-(JSTOR link).

 Birnberg, J. G. 2000.
 The role of behavioral research in management accounting education in the 21st century.
-Issues In Accounting Education (November): 713-728.
+Issues in Accounting Education (November): 713-728.

 Birnberg, J. G. and J. F. Shields.
 1989.
 Three decades of behavioral research: A search for order.
 Behavioral Research In Accounting (1): 23-74.